MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 ## Examples

 Most reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot in Excel data model.
-The data model contains data imported from the AdventureWorksDW sample database.
+The data model contains data imported from the AdventureWorksDW sample databases.
 The sample workbook is no longer available.

-This reference is not intended to serve as a tutorial or provide in-depth guidance on how to create formulas for data models containing data from a specific datasource.
+This reference is not intended to serve as a tutorial or provide in-depth guidance on how to create formulas for data models containing data from a specific data source.

 ## In this section